swdavey/oci-infra-mgr/README.md

 ```
 Some points to note:
 * The JSON describes two compartments: `david_sandbox` and `project_XYZ_dev_env`.
 * The first compartment details three objects which are candidates for starting and stopping, whereas the second compartment only has two objects.
-It is not necessary to specify every object in each compartment; only specify the objects you want.
+It is not necessary to specify every object in every compartment; only specify the objects you want.
-* Note that for the objects there is duplication of names but not OCIDs.
-OCIDs are always unique.
 * The compute instance object app2 has its `exclude` key set to `true`.
 This means no action (i.e. stop or start) will be performed on this object when the script runs.
 * OCID strings have been obfuscated and reduced in length for the purpose of illustrations

 ## Script Walkthrough
 The script comprises two source code files, `infraMgr.py` and `infraArgs.py`:
 * `infraMgr.py` provides the logic to perform the starting/stopping of OCI objects.
-* `infraArgs.py` provides two classes that are used in the handling of command line arguments: `InfraArgs` and `InfraArgsError`
+* `infraArgs.py` provides two classes that are used in the handling of command line arguments: `InfraArgs` and `InfraArgsError`.

+Please refer to the source code when reading through the following.

-At the top of the infraMgr.py script is a set of imports:
+At the top of the `infraMgr.py` script is a set of imports:
 * `json` is required to provide the functionality to load and parse the infrastructure description file, infra.json (described above)
 * `getopt` works with the `InfraArgs` classes to provide command line handling
 * `logger` provides logging functionality